 “Our highest-ever ranking shows that our peers are increasingly noticing the scholarly endeavors of the college,” said College of Education Dean Julian Vasquez Heilig.
 “As the top-ranked college of education in Kentucky, we are able to offer students top-tier programs, which employers notice as well.
 This is a credit to university leadership and the hard work of our team— faculty, staff, students and alumni.”

 The UK College of Education continues to innovate and adapt to students’ needs and changes in the education landscape with programs that offer a breadth of opportunities for research and professional growth.
-Earlier this year, U.S. News ranked two of the college’s online graduate programs among the top twenty in the nation.
+Two of the college’s online graduate programs are among the top in the nation.
 A third program is currently ranked in the top 10.

 In the most recent rankings, U.S. News lists the best schools to earn a graduate degree in education, “which helps professionals achieve leadership positions, continue personal education goals and become more effective educators or administrators.”
 The rankings are based on peer ratings, surveys of education professionals, and assessment of admissions acceptance rates, GRE scores, and research grants, activities, and expenditures.